overhide/remotestorage-tutorial/README.md

 The action of this button will differ based on several factors of your user's *remote-storage* connection.
 At the end of the day, however, the button will authorize, subsequently trigger an event, prompting our app to download a piece of data that's behind a $3 paywall.
 This is a piece of data that we &mdash; the app developers &mdash; setup (well, I setup for this example).
 It's not part of the user's data, it's from the developer's *remote-storage*.

-If you're following along as the user that just logged into the [@test.rs.overhide.io](https://test.rs.overhide.io) *remote-storage*, then you should still be logged into this new page with your valid *remote-storage* connection:  it's the same domain hence the same token authorizes.
-Since [@test.rs.overhide.io](https://test.rs.overhide.io) is a so called *Lucchetto* extended RS server &mdash; meaning it plays nice with this new in-app purchase button from the https://pay2my.app widgets &mdash; our click-through should be seamless.
+If you're following along as the user that just logged into the <a target="_blank" href="https://test.rs.overhide.io">@test.rs.overhide.io</a> *remote-storage*, then you should still be logged into this new page with your valid *remote-storage* connection:  it's the same domain hence the same token authorizes.
+Since <a target="_blank" href="https://test.rs.overhide.io">@test.rs.overhide.io</a> is a so called *Lucchetto* extended RS server &mdash; meaning it plays nice with this new in-app purchase button from the https://pay2my.app widgets &mdash; our click-through should be seamless.
 We'll just need to top-up the $3 for the new IAP.

 Why are we paying again?

-Keep in mind that the earlier $1.99 payment was to the [@test.rs.overhide.io](https://test.rs.overhide.io) *remote-storage* provider:  for the storage.
+Keep in mind that the earlier $1.99 payment was to the <a target="_blank" href="https://test.rs.overhide.io">@test.rs.overhide.io</a> *remote-storage* provider:  for the storage.
 This $3 payment is for the extra in-app value add.